Has the Equifax credit report error affected you? Here's how to find out.

 The credit bureau did not answer questions from CBS MoneyWatch on whether it plans to contact customers.

-Some lawmakers are now pushing the company to explain the error and compensate any customers who were affected.
+Waters and other lawmakers are now pushing Equifax to explain the error and compensate any customers who were affected.

 for more features.